lorycontixd/RaytracingAlgorithm/tutorials/firsttutorial.md

 set width = 1920
 set height = 1080

+set antialiasing = new antialiasing(4)
 set postprocessing = new postprocessing(
 	tonemapping(1.1),
 	gaussianblur(1)
 )
 ```
+> ⚠️ A value of 4 for the antialiasing drastically increases the computational time needed for the simulation.
+You are invited to try a value of 1 before and then move onto 4.

 ### Final thoughts
 Et voilà, our first image has been produced.